-Individual therapy and counseling can encompass talking about your current struggles, processing and working through painful memories, teaching people specific methods to cope with stressful situations and strong emotions, identifying unhelpful ways of thinking, understanding and accepting existential quandaries.
+Individual therapy and counseling can encompass talking about your current struggles, processing and working through painful memories, teaching people specific methods to cope with stressful situations and strong emotions, identifying unhelpful ways of thinking, and understanding and accepting existential quandaries.

-Numerous studies have shown that strength of the therapeutic relationship is the most important factor for change.
+Numerous studies have shown that the strength of the therapeutic relationship is the most important factor for change.
 This does not mean that you have to “like” your therapist, but it is essential that you trust your therapist and can work well with them.

-We have therapists and psychologists who are trained in a variety of therapeutic modalities such as Psychodynamic, Cognitive Behavioral Therapy, Somatic Experiencing, Existential Therapy, and Acceptance and Commitment Therapy.
+We have therapists and psychologists who are trained in a variety of therapeutic modalities such as Psychodynamic, Cognitive Behavioral Therapy, Somatic Experiencing, EMDR, Existential Therapy, Dialectical Behavioral Therapy, and Acceptance and Commitment Therapy.

-If you are ready to make some changes we are here to help!
+If you are ready to make some changes, we are here to help!
 Our intake coordinator is standing by to answer any questions you might have and connect you with a therapist best suited for your particular needs.
 Or you can schedule directly with any of our therapists online